Guidance for schools on when to consider suspension of a student.

 Suspension of Aboriginal and Torres Strait Islander students

-Such visa conditions can include the following:
+Such visa conditions include:

 Schools enrolling international students are required to contact the International Education Division which manages the deferment, suspension and cancellation of international student enrolments.